 We strive to avoid serious problems before they happen, administering vaccinations for tetanus, equine encephalomyelitis and other preventable infectious diseases.
 Nonetheless, if your horse contracts an infectious disease, such as strangles or Potomac horse fever, we deliver state-of-the-art treatment to minimize damage and restore health.

 Treatment for Injury or Trauma

 When your horse has an accident and suffers an injury or other trauma, Valley Equine Associates, PLLC is there for you.
 Whether it’s a head injury, broken bone, wound or exertional rhabdomyolysis, we’ll prescribe the best medications and therapies to keep your horse comfortable and speed up the healing process.

 Some horses may have a congenital condition, ranging from hypothyroidism to stationary night blindness.
 We’ll diagnose your horse’s problems and make our best treatment recommendations.

-Valley Equine Associates, PLLC accepts cash, check, Visa, MasterCard, Discovery and American Express.
+Valley Equine Associates, PLLC accepts cash, check, Visa, MasterCard, Discovery, American Express, Care Credit and Pay Pay Payments.
 Collecting payment at the time services are rendered helps us keep our costs down for all our patients.